 We need to turn off Firmware password in some cases like Reset NVRAM AND PRAM (Otherwise Keyboard Shortcuts didn’t work).
-Let’s see how to turn off Firmware Password using MacOS Recovery option.
+Let’s see how to turn off Firmware Password using the MacOS Recovery option.

 Put your Mac into MacOS Recovery with MacOS Mojave & Earlier: Turn on/OFF Firmware Password